Happy Manifesto Conference, April 2013

 Marion has built a movement to transform mental health inpatient care in England and Wales.
 Despite her only experience being as a service user, over 80% of wards have signed up.
 Marion used her support dog Buddy in place of PowerPoint and we witnessed Buddy going through a series of rapid costume changes to emphasise her points.
 A unique presentation.

-Her key learning point from the manifesto: Don’t try to impose change from above.
-Instead, give people the ideas and support and trust them to do the right thing.
-Check out the fabulous Wardipedia site.
+Her key learning point from the Happy Manifesto: Don’t try to impose change from above.
+Instead give people the ideas and support and trust them to do the right thing.

-Nigel gave a rapid-fire summary of how to implement the ten points of the Manifesto.
+Nigel gave a rapid-fire summary of how to implement the ten points of the Happy Manifesto.
 Key again is working to strengths: “Don’t focus on being better at what you’re not good at.
-Instead get better at what you are good at”
+Instead get better at what you are good at.”

 One key is not to wait for perfection.
 If you play darts you don’t give up if you don’t score 180.
 You have only to be good enough